 Asnuntuck Community College does not have campus police.
 Contract security guards are hired through Allied Universal Security Services to provide security coverage during hours of operation of the college.
 Two guards are on duty during each shift Monday - Saturday.
-Security guards have the authority to conduct investigations for disciplinary matters under the direction of the Dean of Students.
+Security guards have the authority to conduct investigations for disciplinary matters under the direction of the Dean of Students and the Associate Dean of Campus Operations.
 They have the authority to ask for identification to determine if individuals meet the criteria to be on campus grounds and to report incidents to either the appropriate law enforcement agency and/or to the Dean of Students Office.
 Security guards do not have arrest powers.